fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/1_object_model.md

 The `Speak` module is placed right in between our custom classes (i.e., `GoodDog` and `HumanBeing`) and the Object class that comes with Ruby.

 This means that since the `speak` method is not defined in the `GoodDog` class, the next place it looks is the `Speak` module.
 This continues in an ordered, linear fashion, until the method is either found, or there are no more places to look.

+The method lookup follows the *trail of superclasses* (or ancestors).
+Instances of a class use the method lookup path to determine which methods are available to it.
+Instance methods are what instances of a class can use.